pekibaby/Django_Crud/README.md

 # Django_Crud
 Django Crud is an approach to building a django application.
-While Crud mean Creating a project
+While Crud mean preformimg, create, retrive, update and delete operation on a table in a database.
-Creating an Application